actions/importer-labs/jenkins/4-custom-transformers.md

 2. What is the label of the runner in Actions to use instead?
     - __ubuntu-latest__

-With these questions answered, we can add the following code to the `transformers.rb` file:
+With these questions answered, you can add the following code to the `transformers.rb` file:

 ```ruby
 runner "TeamARunner", "ubuntu-latest"